 Jamaica’s Hilton Rose Hall Resort & Spa

 Beaches Turks & Caicos is wonderful for young Sesame Street fans.
 The family-friendly beach resort includes a water park with water slides, a lazy river and a swim-up bar where my daughters drank unlimited fruit smoothies.
+In addition to Beaches, check out other all-inclusive resorts in the Turks and Caicos.

 Join our Private FB Group for more travel inspiration and tips!
 JOIN HERE